genesiscommunitysuccess/docs/tasks.md

 We've implemented basic MCP server but it doesn't do anything useful.
 Let's make a tool which lets the AI look at all of the routes where the markdown files are

-In docusouras it creates a route per markdown file, and we want to return all of the routes
+In docusaurus it creates a route per markdown file, and we want to return all of the routes

 The tool should take one parameter, which is a search term for filtering on the routes, or it takes * to return all of the routes

 # What we need to do

 a.
 Implement the tool interface using the parameters I previously said
 b.
-Is there a way of using docusouras or some other tool to generate the list of all of the routes?
-IF not we can use the filesystem to check for the .md and .mdx files
+Is there a way of using docusaurus or some other tool to generate the list of all of the routes?
+IF not, we can use the filesystem to check for the .md and .mdx files
 c.
 Implement the tool using the best way from (b)

 3. Expose the markdown documents via each route